The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 The GUI allows users to select, control, highlight and navigate the design hierarchy and design objects (nets, pins, instances, paths, etc.) through detailed visualization and customization options.
 Find details on how to use the GUI [here](../../src/gui/README.md).
+All the windows aside from the layout are docking windows that can be undocked.
+Also it can be close and reopened from the Windows menu.

 In this section, learn how to:

 1. Visualize design hierarchy
-2. Load DEF and LEF files for floorplan and layout visualization
+2. Load ODB files for floorplan and layout visualization
 3. Trace the synthesized clock tree to view hierarchy and buffers
 4. Use heat maps to view congestion and observe the effect of placement
 5. View and trace critical timing paths
 6. Set display control options
+7. Zoom to object from inspector

 If you have completed the RTL-GDS flow, then proceed to view the final GDS file under results directory `./results/sky130hd/ibex/base/`